hakyimlab/MetaXcan/software/Readme.md

 The software is developed and tested in Linux and Max OS environments.
 Should be mostly working on Windows.

-To run S-PrediXcan, you need  [Python 2.7](https://www.python.org/), with the following libraries:
+To run S-PrediXcan, you need  [Python 3.5](https://www.python.org/) or higher, with the following libraries:
 * [numpy (>=1.14.2)](http://www.numpy.org/)
 * [scipy (>=1.2.2)](http://www.scipy.org/)
 * [pandas (>=0.22.0)](http://pandas.pydata.org/)